MMZK1526/Haskell-Graphs/README.md

   * **Argument 5 `Int -> Int`:**
     * The heuristic function that estimates the distance from any node to the finishing node.
   * **Result:**
-    * A `State` containing the information produced by the algorithm.
+    * A `State` containing the information produced by the algorithm;
+    * If the output indicates `break`, then the algorithm ends prematurely.
   * *Pre:* The given node is in the graph;
   * *Pre:* The graph does not contain negative cycles;
   * *Pre:* The heuristic function is consistent.